RestAuth/RestAuthClient/doc/intro.rst

 * :py:mod:`~RestAuthClient.error` is a collection of exceptions that may be thrown by the above modules and its member methods/classes.

-If you want to use RestAuth, you will always have to create a :py:class:`~.common.RestAuthConnection` first and then use it to get users or groups.
+To use RestAuth, you will always have to create a :py:class:`~.common.RestAuthConnection` first and then use it to get users or groups.

-The following example should give you a very idea of how the library handles, error handling is skipped for the sake of clarity.
+The following example should give you a very good idea of how the library handles, error handling is skipped for the sake of clarity.
 Please see the :ref:`guide_error-handling` section for the exceptions used in this library.